The Science of Things

 The Science of Things is the third studio album by British band Bush, released on 26 October 1999, through Trauma Records.
-It is the last Bush album released through Trauma and features many electronic music influences.
-The album peaked at number eleven on the US Billboard 200 and has been certified platinum by the RIAA.
+The last Bush album released through Trauma, peaked at number eleven on the US Billboard 200 and has been certified platinum by both the RIAA and Music Canada.
+It is the penultimate Bush studio album to feature Dave Parsons and Nigel Pulsford.

+The Science of Things incorporated electronic elements into Bush's hard rock sound; particularly on the album's lead single "The Chemicals Between Us", which was released on 14 September 1999 in anticipation of the album.
+Broadly following a science fiction motif, the album's lyrical themes ranged from the 1980 murder of Dorothy Stratten, the election of Tony Blair in the UK, and environmental damage.

 Background

 In 1998, Gavin Rossdale retreated to a countryside house in Ireland to write demos for a new Bush album.
-The album was recorded over a span of 4 weeks, at a variety of locations including lead guitarist Nigel Pulsford's home and Mayfair Studios in London.
-The album's musical direction of integrating electronic elements into a rock sound was, according to drummer Robin Goodridge, was influenced by Deconstructed, a 1997 remix album of Bush's music.
+The album was recorded over 4 weeks, at a variety of locations including lead guitarist Nigel Pulsford's home and Mayfair Studios in London.
+The album's musical direction of integrating electronic elements into a rock sound was, according to drummer Robin Goodridge, influenced by Deconstructed, a 1997 remix album of Bush's music.

 Rossdale stated in 1999 that The Science of Things was so-named because the phrase was "a mixture of the specific, science, and the non-specific, things", a combination that Rossdale felt was "personal, and somehow intimate".

-Following completion towards the end of 1998, the release of The Science of Things was delayed after the band were met with a US$40 million lawsuit from their label Trauma Records, claiming "breach of contract and nondelivery of the album".
+Following completion towards the end of 1998, the release of The Science of Things was delayed after the band was met with a US$40 million lawsuit from their label Trauma Records, claiming "breach of contract and nondelivery of the album".
 A settlement between Bush and Trauma was agreed in June 1999.